 +Free up to 10K requests/day

-+Caching + analytics + rate limits built in
++Caching, analytics, rate limits built in

 Trade-offs

-−Smaller model catalog than OpenRouter
+−Smaller catalog than OpenRouter's marketplace

 −Best fit only for Cloudflare-friendly stacks